2023 Chilean Constitutional Council election: Reactions

 The Republican Party said that they would immediately reject any proposal to make abortion a constitutional right, with the party spokesman Luis Silva Irarrázaval saying "women’s reproductive rights are not essential to a constitution".
 Silva, the Republican Party’s most-voted candidate, told Al Jazeera’s Lucia Newman that they never wanted to replace the dictatorship-era constitution of Augusto Pinochet, stating "It’s our starting point.
 This process allows us to introduce new aspects to it that we believe our constitution deserves."
 Republican Party leader José Antonio Kast, who lost to president Boric in the 2021 general election, held a victory speech in Santiago; "Today is the first day of a better future, a new start for Chile.
 Chile has defeated a failed government."
 President Boric conceded, adding that the government would act as a guarantor and support requests from the new council; “the government won’t meddle with the process and will respect the entity’s autonomy in its deliberation.”
 President Boric was criticized by some left-wing politicians for adopting a moderate position and abandoning previous political promises.

 The house of the farmer Héctor Urban in Ercilla, Araucanía Region, was attacked with gunfire following his election as Constitutional Council member.
-The same night of the attack, Tuesday 9, the car of Urban's father and a police station in Ercilla were also attacked with gunfire.
+On the same night of the attack, the car of Urban's father and a police station in Ercilla were also attacked with gunfire.
 The identity of the assailants is unknown.